EugeneW/gaming-cloud-sdk-unity-documents/Unity_SDK.md

 -----------------
 ### <a name ="FGC.AddComment">FGC.AddComment</a>
-Adds a comment to a thread.
+Add a comment to a thread.

 	public static void AddComment(string threadId, string text, Action<Comment, Error> callback)